wilderness survival skills (2 Days)

 This California wilderness survival course has a "no nonsense" style curriculum, designed to teach you the most effective life-saving skills required to survive in the wilderness or as we call it the "bush".
 You will learn how to take care of your survival essentials: shelter, fire, water, food, signalling, basic First-Aid and bushcraft techniques.
 All learning is hands-on and this course will change your confidence drastically if you should face an outdoor emergency.
 The course location is at 5,000 feet of elevation in temperate forest and meadows therefore comfortable temperatures all year!
-For those who want 3 meals a day and the comfort of a tent with modern camping gear, then this is the survival course for you.
+For those who want 3 meals a day and the comfort of modern camping gear, then this is the survival course for you.
 This wilderness course keeps a moderate training pace focusing heavily on the survival and bushcraft skills and not on covering ground, therefore hiking is kept to a minimum.
-No previous outdoor experience required!
+No previous outdoor experience required, families with kids welcome!

 Regardless of your experience level, you will walk away prepared with the knowledge and skill set to handle yourself confidently in a survival situation and be more self sufficient in the woods or wilderness.

 Not sure what to expect on this course?
 Watch a short video of us in the field!

 - The Psychological and Physiological Effects of Being in a Survival Situation

 - Water Sourcing and Purification

 - Fire - Bow drill friction fire method, ferro cerium and magnesium fire starters, plant based tinder's, homemade tinder's, char cloth, natural char and Fire building technique